 - Meta Kuehn, Biochemistry DGS

 Attend new student orientation in the department and Duke Community

-Travel to the Off-Campus Responsible Conduct of Research (RCR)* Ethics Retreat Weekend
+Participate in Responsible Conduct of Research (RCR)* events

-Take recommended coursework in foundational areas of biochemistry (fall semester), elective coursework (spring semester)
+Take recommended coursework in foundational areas of biochemistry (fall semester) and elective coursework (spring semester)

-Rotate though 3-4 labs in diverse research areas, each 7-8 weeks in duration—before choosing final lab
+Rotate through 3-4 labs in diverse research areas, each 7-8 weeks in duration—before choosing your final lab

 Take elective coursework

-Complete required one-semester teaching assistantship during fall, spring, or summer semester
+Complete required teaching assistantship during fall, spring, and/or summer semester

 Select supervisory committee and initiate initial “pre-prelim” meeting to discuss research direction